danielaparker/jsoncons/doc/ref/jsonschema/make_json_schema.md

     <pre>
     Json fun(const jsoncons::uri& uri)
     </pre>
-    If unable to resolve the resource, the finction should return `Json::null()`.
+    If unable to resolve the resource, it should return `Json::null()`.
     </td>
   </tr>
   <tr>